ICLR 2026

 Box plots comparing CoDeC vs baseline methods

 Contamination scores for training (red) and unseen (blue) datasets.
 Each point is a model–dataset pair.
-CoDeC achieves the best separation, enabling consistent classification across models and datasets.

 Early Detection During Training